 But simply having multiple exchanges did not solve the problem of effective competition.
 Each exchange had proprietary prices in the stocks they traded.
 Just like the crypto-world of today, there was no objective “price” of a stock, as each exchange was an isolated ecosystem.
 In addition, exchange membership rules often limited brokers’ ability to trade in different markets.
 So if a broker was a member of the NYSE, they couldn’t send customer orders elsewhere.
 And if a broker executed a trade by matching customer orders against each other (“internalizing”), or by taking the other side of a customer’s order (“market making”), these trades were generally not reported to the market at all.

 In other words, there were substantial hurdles to investors finding the best market, and getting the best price for their trades.

 The SEC’s solution was the creation of a “national market system” (the “NMS”) that linked exchanges together to share trade data and match prices.
-The NMS rules created “securities information processors” or “SIPs” that would aggregate and disseminate quotations and reported trades.
-All of this was intended to give the market deeper price information, and ensure investors got the best price available anywhere.
+The NMS rules created “securities information processors” or “SIPs” to aggregate and disseminate quotations and reported trades from all the various exchanges.
+The NMS was introduced to give markets deeper price information, and ensure investors got the best price available anywhere.
 For the first time, brokers placing customer orders could access quotations in all markets.
 And real-time price data allowed brokers to effectively route customer orders to the exchange with the best price available.

 The National Best Bid and Best Offer – NBBO